 When someone visits a page on your site, Independent Analytics makes a single REST-API request that records the visit.
 Without the ability to use the REST-API, it cannot record any data.

-If your site is currently blocking the REST API, you have to re-enable it now, or Independent Analytics will not be able to record stats.
+If your site has disabled the REST API, you have to re-enable it now, or Independent Analytics will not be able to record stats.

 Once you activate the Disable REST API plugin, you’ll find a new menu at Settings > Disable REST API.
 In this menu, you can click on the /iawp route to enable it, and then save your changes.